caleb531/automata/joss/paper.md

 # Statement of need

-These models are a core component of both computer science education and research, seeing applications in a wide variety of areas.
+These models are a core component of both computer science education and research, seeing further theoretical work and applications in a wide variety of areas such as computational biology [@Marschall11] and networking [@Xu16].
 In particular, the ability to manipulate finite-state automata within the context of a software package has seen attention from researchers in the past [@Sutner03].
 Similar software has also included functionality for parsing regular expressions into their corresponding finite-state automata [@brics].